volusion/element/content/references/sdk.md

 #### 'products.search()'

-An asynchronous method that returns a Promise that resolves with an array with products matching the given query, as well as pagination data
+This asynchronous method returns a Promise that resolves with an array of products matching the given query, as well as pagination data

 #### Usage